FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/multi-format-reader.md

   ```

     To circumvent this problem, there exists a notation using the `"!"` prefix.
 If you write

     ```json
     "ENTRY/INSTRUMENT[instrument]/energy_resolution/resolution": "!@attrs:metadata/instrument/electronanalyzer/energy_resolution"
     ```
     the whole parent group `/ENTRY/INSTRUMENT[instrument]/energy_resolution` will _not_ be written in case that there is no value for `@attrs:metadata/instrument/electronanalyzer/energy_resolution"`, thus preventing the aforementioned error.

+- **Formulas**: There exists a notation using the `@formula` prefix that allows to calculate values based on the  presence of other (meta)data in the template.
+By default, values prefixed with `@formula` are evaluated last, after all the other template key-value pairs have been filled.
+The function that performs the evaluation of the formula uses Python's built-in [`eval()`](https://docs.python.org/3/library/functions.html#eval) function to evaluate formula written as string statements.
+To prevent malicious use of this feature, the formula that can be written is limited.
+Standard operators such as +,-,*,/ are supported.
+Moreover, all functions from [NumPy's API](https://numpy.org/doc/2.1/reference/index.html) that are callable can be used by writing the function's name, e.g.
+to calculate the mean of the energy field in an NXdata group, you should write
+"!@formula:mean(/ENTRY/INSTRUMENT[instrument]/DATA[data]/energy)", which would then call NumPy np.mean function.